Meclizine: Chemistry

 Meclizine is a first-generation antihistamine (nonselective H_{1} antagonist) of the piperazine class.
 It is structurally and pharmacologically similar to buclizine, cyclizine, and hydroxyzine.

 Synthesis

 (4-Chlorophenyl)-phenylmethanol is halogenated with thionyl chloride before adding acetylpiperazine.
 The acetyl group is cleaved with diluted sulfuric acid.
 An N-alkylation of the piperazine ring with 3-methylbenzylchloride completes the synthesis.

 Alternatively, the last step can be replaced by a reductive N-alkylation with 3-methylbenzaldehyde.
 The reductive agent is hydrogen, and Raney nickel is used as a catalyst.

 Meclizine is obtained and used as a racemate, a 1:1 mixture of the two stereoisomers.
 Drug forms contain the racemic dihydrochloride.

 Society and culture

 Brand names

+Postafen is one of the brand names of Meclizine.

 Meclizine is an international nonproprietary name.

 It is sold under the brand names Bonine, Bonamine, Antivert, Postafen, Sea Legs, and Dramamine II (Less Drowsy Formulation).
 Emesafene is a combination of meclizine (1/3) and pyridoxine (2/3).
 In Canada, Antivert Tab was a combination of meclizine and nicotinic acid.